Death by Parking

 There was a buzzing on the table.
 It was Paulo's cell.
 He answered.
 After listening a few minutes, he smiled and shot me a look.
 Manning and Son Investigations was back in business.
 I wonder if it would be a blonde.

-Paul Manning and his crew will return in the summer of 2007 in the next episode of Death by Parking: "The Phantom Parker."(c) Bricepac, Inc, 2007
+Paul Manning and his crew will return next summer in the next episode of Death by Parking: "The Phantom."